Ask a Plumber Online How to fix Your Leaking Bathtub Faucet

 -This is usually an easy DIY project if you have some plumbing experience and access to tools like pipe wrenches and adjustable crescent wrenches.

-If you need help with this project, We offer video chat services by connecting professionals to people wanting to fix things in their homes or vehicle.
-It shows a step-by-step guide for replacing a valve cartridge in an older faucet.
+If you need help fixing your leaky bathtub faucet, We offer video chat services with plumbers to connect people who want to fix the plumbing in their homes.
+Plumbers can see your leaky bathtub faucet to give step-by-step instructions to replace a valve cartridge in an older bathtub faucet.

 Tips for plumbing